LxYeo/Floods-and-Flows-of-the-Shannon-River/README.md

 Together, these factors show why the Shannon’s floods matter: people, infrastructure, navigation, and ecosystems are regularly impacted by short-notice surges and by legacy drainage constraints.
 A desk-based challenge using AI, data analytics, software, and multimedia can add real value—by improving prediction and communication, exploring nature-based adaptation virtually, and creating interactive tools that help communities, planners, and waterway users make better decisions.

-Historical flood map around Athlone town:
+Historical flood map around Athlone town (situated on the banks of the River Shannon):

  ![Athlone floods](assets/floods_athlone.png)